wingkwong/leetcode-the-hard-way/solutions/0100-0199/0155-min-stack-easy.md

 ## Approach 1: Implementation

-The general approach is to keep track of the `current_min` at each level of the stack.&#x20;
+The general approach is to keep track of the `current_min` at each level of the stack.

 When we add a new element to the stack, we need to check if the new element is smaller than `current_min`.
 If yes, we need to update the value.
-We also need to attach a label of `current_min` when we `push`, so we can keep track of the smallest element **BEFORE** that entry.&#x20;
+We also need to attach a label of `current_min` when we `push`, so we can keep track of the smallest element **BEFORE** that entry.

 Similarly, when we `pop` an element from the stack, we need to update `current_min`.
 A simple example is that the last element in the stack is the smallest.
 When we `pop` that element, `current_min` is still not updated.
 Hence, we need to set `current_min` to the new last element's label.